tjsiledar/readit/README.md

 **Part A**: We recorded brain activity of 412 participants using functional Magnetic Resonance Imaging (fMRI) as they passively listened to audio books in their native language (English, French or Mandarin).

-**Part B**: We take the activations X of the self-supervised wav2vec 2.0 model trained on 600 hrs of unlabelled data and the brain activity Y. We then measure the similarity between X and Y using standard linear encoding model W and evaluated using cross-validated Pearson correlation R (also referred to as the brain score).
+**Part B**: We take the activations X of the self-supervised wav2vec 2.0 model trained on 600 hrs of same unlabelled speech data and the brain activity Y. We then measure the similarity between X and Y, by first transforming X using standard linear encoding model W and then evaluated using cross-validated Pearson correlation R (also referred to as the brain score).

 **Part C**: We observe that the true BOLD (blood oxygen level-dependent) response (black) and the predicted BOLD reponse (red) from our model are quite similar indicating that the representations learned by our model are closer to brain-like representations.

 **Key Takeaway**: We map the activations obtained from the trained wav2vec 2.0 model to the brain activity and measure the similarity using Pearson correlation R (higher is better).
+Representations learned by our model map to those obtained from brain.

 ### Can brain-like representations be generated using self supervised modeling?
 We compare three different models.
-An untrained wav2vec 2.0 model, a model train with a self-supervised objective, and a supervised model trained using phonetic prediction from the same 600h of speech.
+An untrained wav2vec 2.0 model, a model train with a self-supervised objective, and a supervised model trained for phonetic prediction from the same 600h of speech.
 <p>
     <img src="figure2.png" alt><br>
     <em>Figure 2: Self-supervised learning for wav2vec 2.0 is enough to generate brain-like representations</em>